 BUT ONLY if you’re planning to brine them beforehand.

-The very best way to guarantee juicy, tender pork chops is to brine them!
+Using a brine is, in my opinion, the very best way to guarantee juicy, tender pork chops is to brine them!

 Brines work by breaking down muscle tissue in the meat, which then helps the meat draw in moisture.